Shabbat BaGan with EET on Friday

 The Parish of Calvary-St. George’s has four worship services every Sunday.
 St. George’s Church meets at 8:30 a.m. and 10 a.m. at 7 Rutherford Place.
 Calvary Church meets at 11 a.m. at 277 Park Avenue South.
 Our 10 and 11 a.m. services have childcare and Sunday school for children ages infant through high school.
 We also have a Thursday healing service with Holy Communion at Calvary Episcopal Church at 12:10 p.m.
 Calvary Church is open every weekday from noon to 1 p.m. for prayer and meditation.
 Join us every Wednesday at Calvary Church at noon as Ted Volckhausen leads us in a Bible study.

-Our Rector is The Reverend Jacob A. Smith, The Reverend Ben DeHart is assistant rector, The Reverend Jay Gardner is associate rector, The Reverend Jim Munroe is associate minister, The Reverend Nancy Hanna is honorary associate rector and The Reverend Dr. Thomas Pike is rector emeritus.
+Our Rector is The Reverend Jacob A. Smith, The Reverend Ben DeHart is Associate Rector, The Reverend Jim Munroe is Associate Minister, The Reverend Nancy Hanna is Honorary Associate Rector and The Reverend Dr. Thomas Pike is Rector Emeritus.
 Visit us online for more information.
 You may reach us at (646) 723-4178 or by email at email@example.com.

 Chelsea Community Church

 We are an inclusive, independent, lay-led and non-denominational Christian community.
 Our congregation meets weekly on Sundays at noon except for the month of August through Labor Day, at 346 West 20th St., where we are fortunate to be able to share the beautiful space of historic St. Peter’s Church in Chelsea.
 The service is free; a collection will be taken.